 Keep in mind you don’t have to rely on an always-on internet connection to watch your favorite YouTube videos.
-You can download videos from YouTube and other sources with AnyTrans for iOS.
+You can download videos from YouTube and other sources with Pulltube.

 YouTube is almost a must-have site or app for just about everyone.
 Many of us use it to learn new things, keep up with people we care about, or just waste time letting the app autoplay videos.

 When YouTube is down, people get a bit anxious.
-This is why we like Unite, WiFi Explorer, CleanMyMac X, AnyTrans for iOS, and AnyDroid for managing your devices and connectivity.
+This is why we like Unite, WiFi Explorer, CleanMyMac X, and Pulltube for managing your devices and connectivity.
 Each plays a critical role in keeping your devices operating at their best or allowing you deep insight into your WiFi connectivity.
 If you’re a YouTube afficionado, these are must-have apps for you.

-They’re also free as part of a seven-day trial of Setapp, the most complete suite of productivity apps for your Mac.
-Along with these five apps you’ll enjoy unlimited access to the entire Setapp catalog, which is now over 200 apps for the Mac!
+They’re also free as part of a seven-day trial of Setapp, the most complete suite of apps for your Mac and iPhone.
+Along with these five apps you’ll enjoy unlimited access to the entire Setapp catalog, which is now over 240 apps.